ablaspinto/SOR/README.md

 ### Approach
+Get information from specific Stock, and then use SOR, in order to break order, by first finding out all current prices from different trading
+Venues.
+Use data found by end of simulation in order to train model as well as visualize how profitable potential strategy used was in certain market conditions

 ### Take aways

-I should have used data that was older, in order to see if the model would be able to be profitable over a greater period of time
+I should have used data that was older, in order to see if the model would be able to be profitable over a greater period of time.
+Did not have enough time to complete task.